 We at StopAfib.org created our first Get in Rhythm.
 Stay in Rhythm.® Atrial Fibrillation Patient Conference in 2013 to provide vital information and resources for people living with afib and their loved ones.
 Over the past 11 years, we’ve seen hundreds, if not thousands, of people living with afib get their lives back.

-During the Conference, All-Star, World-Renowned Atrial Fibrillation Experts Shared the Most Recent Developments in Afib Treatment, Along with Ways You Can More Effectively Work with Your Healthcare Team for the Best Possible Results.
+During the Conference, All-Star, World-Renowned Atrial Fibrillation Experts Will Share the Most Recent Developments in Afib Treatment, Along with Ways You Can More Effectively Work with Your Healthcare Team for the Best Possible Results.

-This year, we leveraged what I saw and heard at a number of medical conferences to put together an agenda based on the latest information and the needs you shared in the survey.
-This means what you will learn from the recordings will be new, even if you’ve attended past conferences.
-We focused on taking a deep dive into afib as well as innovations in afib treatment, so you will learn more about managing and even stopping afib.
+This year, we will leverage what I see and hear at a number of medical conferences to put together an agenda based on the latest information and the needs you shared in our survey.
+This means what you learn will be new, even if you’ve attended past conferences.
+We’ll focus on taking a deep dive into afib as well as innovations in afib treatment, so you will learn more about managing and even stopping afib.

 “Speakers were super; enjoyed the humor of some of them no matter how serious this subject.
 Very special to have access to such high-quality practitioners.”